coderefinery/reproducible-research/_episodes/03-dependencies.md

 >
 > On Windows, we recommend to do this exercise in the Anaconda Prompt.
 >
-> Recreate the software environment provided by the
+> Begin by **first importing** and then cloning the
-> `requirements.txt` file of the
 > [word-count project](https://github.com/coderefinery/word-count).
+> Then recreate the software environment provided by the
+> `requirements.txt` file in the repository.
 > The `snakemake-minimal` package is only available in the `bioconda`
 > channel, which needs to be specified:
 > ```shell